julien6387/supvisors/docs/configuration.rst

 ``loading``

-    This element gives the expected percent usage of resources.
+    This element gives the expected percent usage of *resources*.
 The value is a estimation and the meaning in terms of resources (CPU, memory, network) is in the user's hands.

     This can be used in **Supvisors** to ensure that a system is not overloaded with greedy processes.
-    When multiple addresses are available, the `` loading`` value helps to distribute processes over the systems available, so that the system remains safe.
+    When multiple nodes are available, the ``loading`` value helps to distribute processes over the available nodes, so that the system remains safe.

     .. note:: *About the choice of a user estimation.*